balfieri/aws/README.md

 inst_state                              # running, stopped, etc.
-inst_json                               # full instance info in JSON format owner_insts                             # list i-nnn ids of all of your instances owner_insts_json                        # list all information for all instances in JSON format
+inst_json                               # full instance info in JSON format owner_insts                             # list i-nnn ids of all of your instances owner_insts_state                       # list i-nnn ids and state of all of your instances owner_insts_json                        # list all information for all instances in JSON format

 inst_type                               # t2.medium, etc.